Temoac

 Temoac is a town in the Mexican state of Morelos.

 The town serves as the municipal seat for the surrounding municipality, with which it shares a name.
-Temoac comes from Nauhtl and means Temog-a (descend), Atl (water), Ko (adverb of place); "place where water descends".
+Temoac comes from Nahuatl and means Temog-a (descend), Atl (water), Ko (adverb of place); "place where water descends".

-The municipality has the following boundaries: to the north with the municipalities of Yecapixtla and Zacualpan de Amilpas; to the south with Jonacatepec and Jantetelco; to the west with Ciudad Ayala and to the east with the State of Puebla.
+The municipality called Temoac has the following boundaries: to the north with the municipalities of Yecapixtla and Zacualpan de Amilpas; to the south with Jonacatepec and Jantetelco; to the west with Ciudad Ayala and to the east with the state of Puebla.
 The municipality reported 15,844 inhabitants in 2015 census.